jrijul1201/Store-Monitoring-System/README.md

 Adjust the script as needed for your environment.

-Make sure to replace `/path/to/your/` with the actual paths to your CSV files in the `config.env` file.
+Make sure to replace `/path/to/your/` with the actual paths to your CSV files in the `.env` file.
 Additionally, update any other paths or configurations based on your project structure.